varHarry/one/README.md

 # one
 base
-This site is viewable at this url: http://varharry.github.io/one/
+This site is viewable at this url: http://varHarry.github.io/one/ This site is also viewable at: http://www.varHarry.com